 defines a parameter called 'supplyv' which you can use later.
 You can also use expressions in all places where numerical values are expected.
-This feature is very useful when you want to change one parameter and have several other scalings depend on that parameter.
+This feature is very useful when you want to change one parameter and have the scaling of several other depend on that parameter.